Radu3000/bible-wordcloud/README.md

 4. Click the "**Launch**" button.
 This will create a Jupyter data science workbench.
 **Note:** It will take a minute for all import modules in [requirements.txt](requirements.txt) to be made available and then the workbench is displayed.
 5. After the workbench is loaded open and run each step of the **1 John Word Cloud.ipynb** notebook to produce the wordcloud image above.
+*Note: any changes you make to the notebook will NOT get saved to this github site.
+If you want to save changes you can download the notebook and corresponding files and create a similar github sit.*